rouskinlab/seismic-rna/src/userdocs/extras/run/mask.rst

 The second substep of masking is filtering reads.
 You can filter reads based on three criteria, in this order:

-Filter reads by number of positions covering the section
+Filter reads by number of positions covering the region
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-You can require every read to contain a minimum number of bases in the section (i.e. set a minimum coverage) using ``--min-ncov-read`` followed by the minimum coverage.
+You can require every read to contain a minimum number of bases in the region (i.e. set a minimum coverage) using ``--min-ncov-read`` followed by the minimum coverage.
-The minimum coverage must be at least 1 because reads that do not cover the section at all should always be filtered out.
+The minimum coverage must be at least 1 because reads that do not cover the region at all should always be filtered out.
 Note that this filter considers only positions that were not pre-excluded (see :ref:`mask_exclude`).